KrishKalla/590-Software-Solutions-Exeter-Connect/README.md

 For Outlook Page:
 Note: May need to open page (http://localhost:3000/outlook/outlook.html) in Incognito due to cached information in browser or clear cache before opening site
 1. Click "Login" Button in top right of screen
-	a.
-Enter in Microsoft Login Credentials
+	1. Enter in Microsoft Login Credentials
 2. If within the next few seconds, the emails do not show up on the left side, click on the "Fetch Emails" Button, and wait a few moments.
 Emails should show up.
 Else, close window and reopen page.

 For Schedule Page: